 Use your pre-workout to get significant results.

 You can always burn the additional fat during your cutting stage.
 Sleep improves the hormones that build muscle.
 You can’t build muscle without anabolic hormones such as testosterone and human growth hormones.
 Sleep also prevents catabolic hormones such as cortisol from sabotaging your ability to build muscle.
 Sleep also revitalizes your body and fuels it for your workout.
-An excellent pre-workout program emphasizes your food and rest because you will not build muscle without them.
+An excellent pre-workout program emphasizes food and rest because you will not build muscle without them.

 Use volume and recovery to get the results from your workout